Polycystic Ovarian Disease – Nutritional Management

 In most studies, type 2 diabetes and insulin resistance has improved with weight loss.
 As well, most doctors recommend that people with diabetes reduce intake of sugar from snacks and processed foods, and replace these foods with high-fiber, whole foods

 Fiber is the indigestible part of plant food that acts as roughage for the body.
 There are two types of fiber.
 Water-soluble fiber is found in fruits, vegetables, and legumes in the form of guar, pectin, and gums.
 These products form a gel in the gastrointestinal tract that allows for a food to be held there longer, causing a slow rise in blood sugar.
 This type of fiber also helps to lower cholesterol.
+Insoluble fiber is made of cellulose, hemicellulose, and lignins, and can be found in grains and bran.
+This food also takes longer to be broken down and used for energy, but its main value is in adding bulk and preventing constipation

 Other authorities also recommend lowering the glycemic index of the diet to improve the control of diabetes.
 Eating carbohydrate-containing foods, whether high in sugar or high in starch (such as bread, potatoes, processed breakfast cereals, and rice), temporarily raises blood sugar and insulin levels.
 Beans, peas, fruit, and oats have low glycemic index, in that their carbohydrates are absorbed more slowly and tend not to cause a sudden rise in blood sugar.